open-workers/openworkers-website/README.md

 ## License

-The OpenWorkers website is licensed under the [TODO License](LICENSE).
+The OpenWorkers website is licensed under the [CC BY-SA 4.0 / CC0 1.0 Universal](LICENSE).